mxcube/mxcubecore/docs/source/dev/user-based-login-details.md

 The **user in control** is able to "give control" to any other user.

-If the **user in control** logs out, any user can ”take control”, and this user will immediately get it.
-If nobody has taken control in the meantime:
-* upon re-logging in, the former **user in control** still has it, or
-* the first newly logged-in user gets it.
+If the **user in control** logs out this role is not passed to any other (logged-in) user.
+Once logged out the "user in control" is unassigned and the next user that logs in becomes the "user in control".
+If no new user appears upon re-logging of the former **user in control**, he/she is still in control.

 ## New login: